 While the concept of a reference frame has been a cornerstone of physics for centuries, its implications continue to be explored and refined in modern physics.
 One notable area of development is in the realm of general relativity, Einstein's theory of gravity.

 In general relativity, gravity is not a force but rather a curvature of spacetime caused by mass and energy.
-This curvature affects the motion of objects, including light.
+Consider this: this curvature affects the motion of objects, including light.
 Reference frames in general relativity are more complex than in Newtonian physics because spacetime itself is dynamic and can be warped by gravity.
 The choice of coordinate system becomes even more crucial, and the concept of an inertial frame is localized to infinitesimally small regions of spacetime.

 Tips and Expert Advice